kubesail/kubesail-docs/docs/guides/pibox/os.md

 <!-- prettier-ignore -->
 !!! danger
     If you've already installed k3s, please first uninstall with `/usr/local/bin/k3s-uninstall.sh`

+Take a look to see if your disks have been detected: `lsblk | fgrep disk` - if not, try updating the OS with `apt update && apt upgrade` and restart.
+If you still don't see your disks, see the "Enabling the SATA Kernel Module" section below.

 ```bash
 # Format the entire /dev/sda disk (WARNING!
 This will wipe data!)